amanroa/advanced-applied-ml/project_2.md

         raise ValueError("Scaler has not been fitted yet.
 Please call 'fit' with the appropriate values.")
 ```

 I also defined a scaler, which was the MinMaxScaler (chosen randomly), and a weight function.
+This is an example of what the x data would look like after running it through the weight function using a Tricubic kernel.

 ```
 scale = MinMaxScaler()